 At each date of the statement of financial position, the Company assesses whether there is any indication of impairment.
 If such indications exist, an analysis is performed to assess whether the carrying amount of the asset is fully recoverable.
 A write down is made if the carrying amount exceeds the recoverable amount.
-See accounting policy Note 2.3(n) to the financial statements on impairment of non-financial assets.
+Please refer to Note 2.3(n) to the financial statements for the accounting policy on impairment of non-financial assets.